× Survival Strategies

 • You are amazed at how fast they find you and start searching for you

-• How many rescuers are you able to attract?
+• How many rescuers do you attract

-• How many rescues have you received?
+• How many rescues did you receive

 Statistics